Student Financial Services

 Electronic billing information:

 All student billing statements are available electronically.
 UVM does not mail billing statements.
 Students will receive bill notification e-mails at their UVM e-mail address.
-Billing statement notifications are sent only to students and those they have set up as Authorized Payers on their student account.
+Billing statement notifications are sent only to students and to individuals that have been set up by the student as a Proxy and granted access to account and billing information.

 Review the billing process